Housing for Returning Students - 2023-2024 Housing Selection Process

 On March 1, the Returning Student Housing Application and Returning Student Living Learning Community Application will be available to you through the Symplicity Residence software.
 Log in to Symplicity and on your Symplicity Residence home screen, you will notice under applications they will appear.
 Note that you can only submit one application so please explore your options with LLC and non-LLCs prior to final submission of an application.

 You should not need to provide much information in this section, as much of it is automatically generated from the College's data.

 This is a roommate matching questionnaire.
 You must complete this matching profile, even if you already know who you plan to live with.
 Sometimes, students leave residence halls during the school year, whether to study abroad, to graduate early, or for other reasons.
 These completed profiles will allow us to match you with a compatible roommate, should your original roommate leave.

-Before submitting your RLAF, you should review the SUNY Geneseo Residential License.
+Before submitting your Application, you should review the SUNY Geneseo Residential License.
 The Residential License describes important policies and conditions for living in our residence halls.
-It also specifies that, by consenting to its terms, you agree to live in the residence halls for the entire 2019 - 2020 school year.
+It also specifies that, by consenting to its terms, you agree to live in the residence halls for the entire 2023 - 2024 school year.
 This means that you will not simply be allowed to choose to live off-campus during the Spring 2024 semester.
 This is a license agreement, just like if you were signing an off-campus apartment lease.

 - After you access your Symplicity Residence account, navigate to the "Roommate" tab on the top menu.